cjwit/rhythm/rhythm.md

 SWI  .   . .   . .   . .   . .   . .
 ```

-As usual, musicians do not typically adhere to mathematical certainties.
+While the norm is to work within it to build off of a listener's expectations, memorable moments or funky grooves (to use a technical term) can work against it.
+Musicians do not typically adhere to mathematical certainties.
 They can and do, but they make use of the flexibility that live performance offers.[^computers] TODO describes how jazz musicians vary the degree of their swing to create an individual style while also changing the ratios of their subdivisions at different points of a performance to build and release tension (TODO cite).
 TODO shares similar ideas about Brazilian samba music, showing that this is not unique to the genre known as "swing" (TODO cite).
 These methods of manipulating time in practice (not conceptually as above) are examples of *microtiming*, adjusting the timing of notes in slight, but noticeable, ways.

 To hear some examples, move the slider below to change the subdivision ratio and listen to how the "feel" of the simple swing drum set beat changes.